Red king crab: In Europe

 In the 1960s, the Soviet Union transported red king crabs from the North Pacific Ocean to the Murmansk Fjord.
 They did not survive transport overland, so a batch was flown in, which survived, was released, and bred and spread in the wild.

 It was first found in Norway in 1977.
 In the Barents Sea, it is an invasive species and its population is increasing tremendously.
 This is causing great concern to local environmentalists and local fishermen, as the crab eats everything it comes across and is spreading very rapidly, eating most seabed life and "creating a desert".
 Since its introduction in the 1960s, it has spread west along the Norwegian coast and also has reached Svalbard.
 The species keeps on advancing southwards along the coast of Norway and some scientists think they are advancing around 50 km a year.
 In Norway they are sometimes called "Stalin's crabs", since they were introduced by the Soviet Union.

 By the mid 1990s, the king crabs reached North Cape.
 The Norwegian Institute of Marine Research found in 2010–2013 that they have reached Sørøya and are breeding there.
 A few have been caught as far south as Tromsø.
 There is fear of the result if they reach the cod breeding grounds off Lofoten.

 A report on 8 June 2009 said that a red king crab had been caught off Skogsvåg at Sotra south of Bergen in south Norway.
 An important natural predator of the red king crab, the giant Pacific octopus (Enteroctopus dofleini, formerly called Octopus apollyon), does not occur in European waters.
 A fisherman in Honningsvåg (a town near the North Cape) complained that king crabs' claws were ruining fishing nets and deep lines.
 Despite these concerns, the species is protected by diplomatic accords between Norway and Russia as part of a fisheries agreement between Norway and Russia about the Barents Sea, and a bilateral fishing commission decides how to manage the stocks and imposes fishing quotas.
 West of the North Cape on Norway's northern tip, Norway manages its crab population itself.
 As of May 2006, only 259 Norwegian fishermen were allowed to catch it east of the North Cape.

 In the Norwegian Sea, some evidence indicates that the red king crabs eat the egg masses of the capelin, which is an important prey for the cod.
-The report (as at 24 May 2006) said that in Norwegian Sea, in the Barents Sea (east of the North Cape), catching red king crab is allowed with license only due to a fisheries agreement between Norway and Russia, but elsewhere in Norwegian seas, the catching of king crab is much freer, but nonetheless, if someone catches one, it is illegal to throw it back in the sea.
+The report (as at 24 May 2006) said that in Norwegian Sea, in the Barents Sea (east of the North Cape), catching red king crab is allowed with license only due to a fisheries agreement between Norway and Russia, but elsewhere in Norwegian seas, the catching of king crab is much freer.

-In January 2022 fishermen in the United Kingdom started catching King crabs.
+In January 2022 it was reported that fishermen in the United Kingdom had caught red king crabs, but they were later identified as the native Lithodes maja.